 Kisan Vikas Patra Eligibility

-The following are the eligibility criteria for Kisan Vikas Patra.
+The following are the Kisan Vikas Patra eligibility:

 - The applicant must be an adult and a resident Indian.

-- The applicant can apply for Kisan Vikas patra on his own name or on behalf of a minor.
+- The applicant can apply for Kisan Vikas Patra in their own name or on behalf of a minor.